 2 bits = 4 states

 That makes sense.
-One bit represents two states.
-Two bits represents four states.
+One bit represents one of two possible states.
+Two bits represents one of four possible states.
 No brainer.
 Let’s look at all the output states for kicks.

 |Bit A||Bit B and Bit C|